Tokyo Olympics: Sindhu enters pre-quarterfinals, Praneeth bows out | Sports-Games

 Sindhu led 6-2 early on before galloping to 10-3.
 She committed a rare error at 10-3 before entering the interval at 11-5.
 The Indian didn't have any trouble after resumption as she zoomed to 20-9 and pocketed the opening game when Cheung netted a return.

+Sindhu also made some errors to hand over a slender one point advantage to her opponent.

+Cheung tried to put pressure on Sindhu but the Indian wriggled out with her superior strokeplay which included a few straight down the line smashes.

-Sindhu moved to 19-14 before grabbing six match points but she missed the lines again and netted a shot to squander two match points before sealing it with a smash.
+Sindhu moved to 19-14 before grabbing six match points but she missed the lines again and netted a shot to squander two of them before sealing it with a smash.

+In men's singles match, Praneeth opened up a 8-5 lead initially but Caljouw caught up to lead 11-9 at the break.

+The Dutch player continued to maintain his stranglehold on the Indian to eventually pocket the first game.

 On Tuesday, Indian shuttlers Chirag Shetty and Satwiksairaj Rankireddy suffered a heartbreak after they failed to qualify for the men's doubles quarterfinals at the Tokyo Olympics despite winning two matches in their group.

-The Indian duo had emerged victorious against the England pair of Ben Lane and Sean Vendy in their final Group A match but still missed out on qualifying for the quarterfinals after the three pairs ended with same points and games won were considered to identify the qualifiers.
+The Indian duo had emerged victorious against the England pair of Ben Lane and Sean Vendy in their final Group A match but still missed out on quarterfinals after the three pairs ended with same points and games won were considered to identify the qualifiers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)